nj-coder/nj-events/README.md

 emitter.emit('hey', 'how are you?');
 emitter.off(id);
 ```
-## Dependencies
-There are no hard dependencies to actually use NJEvents.
-The only reason you will want to run `npm install` is to build/modify the source code.

 ## Installation
 NJ-Events can be installed using the Node Package Manager, [NPM](https://www.npmjs.com/) or including direct link to your project.